-The Mechanical Systems Engineering Branch Prototype Lab, shown in hosts a 3D printer which enables large build volumes and capabilities to print various types of plastics.
+The Mechanical Systems Engineering Branch Prototype Lab, shown in Figure 71, provides capabilities to rapidly build prototype parts to test form, fit and function.
+This lab has been used on many missions ranging from large spacecraft like Global Precipitation Measurement (GPM) to small electrical boxes for test components on balloon and sounding rocket missions.
+The Prototype Lab hosts a 3D printer which enables large build volumes and capabilities to print various types of plastics.
 Small parts can be printed alone or with other small parts simultaneously to fill the volume.
 Larger pieces can be sectioned, and individual parts can be built and assembled to prototype larger components.
 After all the parts are printed, they are assembled in this area either on a shop bench or on a clean horizontal work bench.